 This past 5th of September, I was invited by the University of Architecture and Design of Wellington to give a lecture.

-Among the topics, I shared my whole sto0
+Among the topics, I shared my whole sto

-I recently had the opportunity to participate at the TRIBE#15 Art Festival in London, it was amazing!
+I recently had the opportunity to participate at the TRIBE#15 Art Festival in London.

 There I projected this video-mapping